pragdave/cs3342_smurf/README.md

 # Programming Languages: Final Project

+Name: Jaymie Ruddock
+SMU id: 47428255
+feature based grading:
+ -- variables row, interprets column
+ -- can also parse functions but I could not figure out how it was handling AST

 This note describes the final project for the Programming Languages class.

 The project involves implementing a small yet relatively powerful programming